 In a special Monday morning assembly, held by the head teacher at the school, the children will be tasked with the challenge of creating a product or service that they can sell at their Friday afternoon market.

 Each class or group will get a £10 loan from the school, which will be their maximum limit, and they will be tasked with using that money for expenses like buying supplies and turning it into a commodity that can be sold for profit.

 Importantly, the pupils will be responsible for their own success.
-They will have to plan, make and prepare their product, do the advertising and handle money when they sell their items.
+They will have to plan, make and prepare their product, advertise and sell their items.

-Once the market is done, the school will receive their £10 loan back and profits will be added up by the children and donated to Tŷ Hafan and the children will be given a certificate to celebrate their success.
+At the end of the market, the school will receive their £10 loan back, profits will be added up by the children ready to be donated to Tŷ Hafan and the children will be given a certificate to celebrate their success.

 Tŷ Hafan is a leading Welsh children's charity which provides comfort, care and support to children with life-limiting conditions, along with their families.
 Through our vibrant hospice and diverse community programmes, we offer families short-break care and help them make the most of the time they have together; creating precious memories and ensuring a short life is a full life.

 And when a child is close to the end of their life, Tŷ Hafan becomes a family's safe haven, by their side during their most difficult time and for as long as they need us.

 We've provided this service, free of charge, for the last 21 years.
 Now with advancements in medicine and technology, we're looking to make our hospice future proof.
 Our refurbishment will help us be there for the next 20 years.

 It’s as simple as getting your pupils to take part.
 How involved the school is with the enterprise week is entirely up to you and the staff.
 If you want to have one year group take on the challenge or the whole school, it’s completely your choice.
 We’ll provide the resources to help your teachers make it a success, but anything the children raise is appreciated.